-A Bot agent that tutor’s student on the FTCC NET-125 process for subnetting IPv4 addresses
+Project Ideation

+I want to do all of these Bot agents in this order to arrive a number 5.
+1-4 are sprint loops.
+I realistically expect to get 1-4 done during this class then continue next semester on number 5.

-A Bot agent that explains the steps using FTCC NET-125 process to use a classful network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses
+A Bot agent that explains the steps using FTCC NET-125 process to use a classful network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses.
+This includes all the basic concepts of binary to decimal and powers of 2.
+This also includes the concept of interval of a network based on power of 2.
+Uses the Custom Address Matric, a MS Excel spread sheet for each classful network.
+Provide link to Jack Webb youtube.com video.

-A Bot agent that explains the steps using FTCC NET-125 process with the Custom Address Matric, a to use a classful network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses
+A Bot agent that explains the steps using FTCC NET-125 process with the Custom Address Matric, a MS Excel spread sheet for each classful network to use a classful network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses.
+Provide link to Jack Webb youtube.com video.

+A Bot agent that explains the steps using FTCC NET-125 process to use a classless network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses.
+Provide link to Jack Webb youtube.com video.

-A Bot agent that explains the steps using FTCC NET-125 process to use a classless network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses
+A Bot agent that explains the steps using FTCC NET-125 process with the Custom Address Matric, a MS Excel spread sheet for each classful network to use a classless network address and creates a subnet mask based on required number of hosts or networks to find range of host addresses.
+Provide link to Bodden youtube.com video.

+A Bot agent that tutor’s student on the FTCC NET-125 process for subnetting IPv4 addresses that helps answer all the assignment questions on CANVAS.
+This agent combines 1-4 based on the assignment number and question part.
+This may be accomplished using 1-4 independent agent with a link posted with the questions in CANVAS.

 My Plan:

 (2 weeks) Diagram manual steps to answer each IPv4 subnet question in NET-125.
 The goal is to provide the AI the process we teach to subnet since I have seen many different processes to arrive at final answer.
 The student needs to use our process so they can answer the intermediate questions to arrive at final answer.
+This Visio diagram shows 1-5 from the project ideation.

-(2 week) Collect training artifacts and format to use in Claude.ai file posted in NET-125; like Excel chart for Custom Address Map, video of Jack Webb and Bodden teaching steps
+(2 week) Collect and create training artifacts and format to use in Claude.ai file posted in NET-125; like Excel chart for Custom Address Map, video of Jack Webb and Bodden teaching steps

 (6 weeks) LOOP sprints of one week: